An Outlyingness Matrix for Multivariate Functional Data Classification: Directional Outlyingness and Classification Procedure

 \subsection{Outlyingness Matrix}

-Unlike conventional statistical depth, point-wise directional outlyingness of multivariate functional data, $\mathbf{O}(\mathbf{X}(t),F_{\mathbf{X}(t)})$, is a vector, which allows us to define two additional statistics to describe the centrality of multivariate functional data.
+Unlike conventional statistical depth, point-wise directional outlyingness of multivariate functional data, $\mathbf{O}(\mathbf{X}(t),F_{\mathbf{X}(t)})$, is a vector that allows us to define two additional statistics to describe the centrality of multivariate functional data.